hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

    apptainer exec -B $VSC_SCRATCH:/scratch ubuntu-24.04.sif <command>

-VSC sites may have enabled additional default mount points, so we don't always have to add them ourselves.
+VSC sites may have enabled additional default mount points, so you don't always have to add them yourself.
 We can use the following command to see which paths are currently mounted inside the container:

 .. code-block:: bash